 Life insurance when moving abroad

-The decision to move overseas can offer exciting new opportunities, and with 5.5 million UK citizens living abroad, you’re in good company.
+The decision to move overseas can offer exciting new opportunities, and with 5.5 million UK citizens living abroad*, you’re in good company.
 Understandably, you’ll want to know how this big decision affects the finer details of your life, from tax planning and health coverage to whether you can get life insurance if you live abroad.
-So, whether you’re moving for work, retirement or simply sun, sea and sand, here are the key things you need to know about overseas life insurance.
+So, if you’re moving for work, retirement or simply sun, sea and sand, here are the key things you need to know about overseas life insurance and moving abroad.